 If you’re here, you’re probably looking for natural remedies for migraines and headaches.
+Fortunately, I’ve gathered a list of 21 home remedies for migraines and headaches that you can try the next time.

 What is it with headaches?
 While I’m no martyr, I have a reasonable threshold for pain–except when it comes to headaches.